HQarroum/promise-pool/README.md

 pool.all().then(console.log);
 ```

-Note that the `.all` method will by default forward to the end callback an array of results of all the promises exe
+Note that the `.all` method will by default forward to the end callback an array of results yield by all the promises in execution at the time `.all` has been called, in the same order as they were enqueued in the pool.

 ### Patching the `Promise` object